ThiagoHardt/thiago-hardt-portfolio/README.md

 The website is hosted and deployed by [Github Pages](https://pages.github.com/).
 Everything is deployed from the master branch and updates automatically whenever the branch is updated.

- 1. Log in GitHub and find the desired repo.
+1. Log in GitHub and find the desired repo;

- 2. Above your repository name you should see a bar with the option settings on the right hand side
+2. Above your repository name you should see a bar with the option settings on the right-hand side;

+3. Scroll all the way down until you find “GitHub Pages” section;

+4. Under “Source” select Branch Master;

+5. After the message the page should be published.

+### Forking
+If you want to fork the repository to your own GitHub account you can by clicking on the

 ## Credits